 Matt Henry (born 1973) lives and works in Wellington, New Zealand.
-He received his MFA from Melbourne’s RMIT University in 2008 and his work is held in public and private collections including the Chartwell Collection, Auckland Art Gallery, Toi o Tāmaki; Dunedin Public Art Gallery; New Zealand Ministry of Foreign Affairs & Trade; Wallace Arts Trust and Elevation Capital Art Collection.
+He received his MFA from Melbourne’s RMIT University in 2008 and his work is held in public and private collections including the Chartwell Collection, Auckland Art Gallery, Toi o Tāmaki; Dunedin Public Art Gallery; New Zealand Ministry of Foreign Affairs & Trade and Elevation Capital Art Collection.

 Selected solo shows and representation in group/thematic exhibitions include: Double Grammar Zone, PHOTO OP.
 (2022); Space Suit, Dunedin Public Art Gallery (2018); Long Division, Govett-Brewster Art Gallery (2016); Personal Recordings, Goya Curtain, Tokyo (2016); High Fidelity, Starkwhite, Auckland (2013); From the series 16:9, Sydney Non Objective (2012); Melbourne International Art Fair (2012); User Friendly, Te Tuhi Centre for the Arts, Auckland (2011); Vernacular Painting, Starkwhite, Auckland (2011); Contraflow, Starkwhite, Auckland (2010).

 Henry’s minimalist paintings, photographs and installations summon contextual shifts through altered scale, media and materials.
 Playful and often incongruous, his paradoxically mimetic form of non-objective art invites new readings and interactions between art and the everyday.